cloudquery/policies/aws/foundational_security/snowflake/README.md

 - Run `pip install -r requirements.txt`
 - Run `cp env.example` to `.env` and fill the snowflake environment credentials
 - Run `python main.py`

+#### VirtualEnv

+- Run `pip install virtualenv`
+- Run `virtualenv venv`
+- Run `source venv/bin/activate`
+- Follow the steps above.
+This way you will have a virtual environment for dependencies.